MicrosoftDocs/memdocs/memdocs/intune/fundamentals/in-development.md

 - **Maximum allowed sign-in attempts**: The maximum number of times users can try to consecutively sign in before the device locks them out, from 2-11.
 Set this value to a higher number.
 Setting this value to `2` or '3' isn't recommended, as mistakes are common.
 Applies to all enrollment types.
 - **Lockout duration**: Choose how long the lockout lasts, in minutes.
 During a device lockout, the sign-in screen is inactive, and users can't sign in.
 When the lockout durations ends, user can sign in again.
 To use this setting, configure the **Maximum allowed sign-in attempts** setting.
 Applies to macOS 10.10 and newer, and all enrollment types.

-For see the current password settings, see [macOS password device restrictions](../configuration/device-restrictions-macos.md#password).
+For the current password settings, see [macOS password device restrictions](../configuration/device-restrictions-macos.md#password).

 Applies to:
 - macOS